hellux/ytrecent/README.md

 ## Purpose
-ytrecent is meant to keep track of channels, like YouTube subscriptions, but without the need of a YouTube channel or navigating the website with a web browser.
+ytrecent is meant to keep track of channels, like YouTube subscriptions, but without the need of a Google account or navigating the website with a web browser.

 ## Requirements